Mid/Late 18th century

 Village of Southampton, Suffolk County

-The Henry Rhodes house was built for a Southampton ship captain, and is one of only a handful of pre-Revolutionary War 18th century dwellings in a Village founded in 1640.
-The structure has been vacant and neglected since the 1980s, and was moved to its current location in the 1920s.
-Its exterior was significantly altered for commercial use in the 1930s.
-Nonetheless, much of its original interior structure and architectural detail is remarkably well preserved.
-The building is threatened by demolition.
-A permit was requested but temporarily denied because the Village Code calls for additional review when dealing with buildings “of historical interest” (older than 75 years).
-Reuse is complicated by current County environmental regulations that hinder expanded uses at the site—there are sewerage issues affecting underground water and the adjacent Agawam Lake.
+Built for Captian Henry Rhodes (1762–1848), this house is one of only a handful of pre-Revolutionary War dwellings in the village, which was founded in 1640.
+Relocated to its current location in the 1920s, the exterior was significantly altered for commercial use in the 1930s.
+It has stood largely vacant and neglected since the 1980s.
+Nonetheless, much of its original interior and architectural features are remarkably well preserved.
+Threatened by demolition.
+A demolition permit was requested several years ago but denied because the Southampton Village Code calls for additional review when dealing with structures “of historical interest.”
+Adaptive reuse of the building is complicated by environmental regulations that hinder expanded uses at the site—there are sewerage issues affecting underground water and the adjacent Agawam Lake.

-• Property sold to private owner in 2014
+• Property sold to a private owner in 2014.

 • Property relisted for sale in 2016 with architectural plans for rehabilitating the historic structure into a boutique hotel, or an option to donate the structure to the Village of Southampton for relocation so the site could be redeveloped.
 It is currently of the market in April 2019.